galicae/python-novice/episodes/07-for-loops.md

     print(kitten)
 ```

-## The body of a loop can contain many statements.
+## The body of a loop can contain many statements

 - But no loop should be more than a few lines long.
 - Hard for human beings to keep larger chunks of code in mind.